of the Immaculate Heart of Mary

 Resolutions: (Possibly you might want to make your own.)

-+ I will be faithful to my friends.
++ I will seek to know Jesus.

 Thought for the Day: (To recall your meditation.)